ysngfo/ysngfo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am an undergraduate student at the School of Artificial Intelligence, University of the Chinese Academy of Sciences.
-I have been admitted to the joint PhD program between ZGCA and CASIA.
+I have been admitted to the joint PhD program between ZGCA and CASIA, advised by professor Ran He in MAIS & NLPR, CASIA.
 My research interests include 3D Generation, LLM applications, and Reinforce Learning.
 Most recently, I am focusing on:

 - 3D Generation
 - LLM applications in 3D space